 This year, Children’s Museum of Illinois is offering two different volunteer tracks: Junior Educators and Play Guides

 Children’s Museum of Illinois is now accepting applications for our Junior Volunteer (JV) Program.
-Youth going into 8th-10th grades in 2018 that are searching for a way to be active in their community, learn important job skills, and make new friends are encouraged to apply.
-Both tracks will help develop skills in responsibility, cooperation, and critical thinking skills.
+Youth going into 7th-11th grades in 2019 that are searching for a way to be active in their community, learn important job skills and make new friends are encouraged to apply.
+Both tracks will help develop skills in responsibility, cooperation, and critical thinking.

 - Interact with families